From the site

 Welcome to London.
 After checking into your hotel, the afternoon is free to enjoy a city that is famous for its pomp and pageantry.
 Perhaps relax with a walk along the Serpentine in Hyde Park or window shop in the elegant boutiques of Knightsbridge?
 Alternatively, you may want to stroll along the Thames to the iconic Tower Bridge and Tower of London.

-London, Stratford-upon-Avon and Medieval York.
+Stratford and Medieval York.

 Durham, Hadrian's Wall and Edinburgh.